 Few hobbyists ever need to manually propagate wisteria, but it’s not difficult to do so if you ever need extra of this plant.

 Water wisteria is extremely easy to propagate from plants, leaves, or roots.
 As the plant grows, lateral roots will start to grow from the stem.
-The plant can be cut in between the leaf nodes and replanted straight into the substrate.
+The plant is cut in between the leaf nodes and replanted straight into the substrate.
 If you don’t want to wait for your stem to develop roots, then you can simply cut in between the leaf nodes or take a single leaf and replant it.

 It is very difficult to kill water wisteria during the propagation process, so don’t worry about being too aggressive!